Remzi1993/jquery-manager/readme.txt

 Manage jQuery and jQuery Migrate on a WordPress website, activate a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress.
 This plugin is an open source project, made possible by your contribution (code).
 Development is done on GitHub.

 == Description ==
-Manage [jQuery](https://jquery.com) and [jQuery Migrate](https://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
+Manage [jQuery](https://jquery.com) and [jQuery Migrate](https://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, activate a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress

 When the plugin is activated the latest stable version of jQuery and jQuery Migrate are added to your website.
 The default is sufficient for most people, however the settings provide a way for you to tweak your jQuery install.